Meet our team

 The Business Development and Startups team supports OHSU's commercialization mission by moving innovations from our research laboratories out into the marketplace.
 They help form startup companies based on OHSU inventions and work closely with the OHSU community, as well as industry partners, to explore new ways to implement OHSU's commercialization and strategic goals.
 Meet our Business Development and Startups team.

-The Executives-in-Residence program connects and facilitates engagement between OHSU's entrepreneurial faculty, staff, and startup companies and seasoned business executives in the local and regional communities.
+The Entrepreneur-in-Residence (EIR) program connects and facilitates engagement between OHSU's entrepreneurial faculty, staff, and startup companies and seasoned business executives in the local and regional communities.
 The program was established to help identify technologies with commercial promise and to provide OHSU researchers with advice and real-world insights about the commercialization and startup process.
-Meet our Executives-in-Residence members.
+Meet our Entrepreneur-in-Residence members.

 See the TTBD Organizational Chart here.